w3zeblamf/book-warehouse/README.md

 # JavaScript/ES6 and Bootstrap/v5.1

-- Project: The book warehouse (in progress)
+- Project: The book warehouse

 This app will let you to add/delete books to a list, the book information will be stored temporally on the  web page local storage, see picture link for details.